tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 ### Transposing data

-With `.T` behind the DataFrame name, you change the axis: the columns and the indeces are switched.
+With `.T` behind the DataFrame name, you change the axis: the columns and the indices are switched.

 {{% codeblock %}}
 ```python